rayonlabs/chutes-miner/README.md

 #### e. multiCluster

-This flag exists just to allow backwards compatability with the old microk8s setup.
+This flag exists to allow backwards compatability with the old microk8s setup.
 If you have not migrated and need to update using the new charts set this flag to false in both the `chutes-miner` and `chutes-miner-gpu` charts.

 ### Chutes Miner GPU